StichtingIAPC/swipe/CONTRIBUTING.rst

 Issue tracker guidelines
 ------------------------

-`Search the issue tracker <issues_>`_ for similar entries before submitting your own, there's a good chance somebody else had the same issue or feature proposal.
+`Search the issue tracker`__ for similar entries before submitting your own, there's a good chance somebody else had the same issue or feature proposal.
 Show your support and/or join the discussion.

+__ issues_

 Merge requests
 ==============